 (b) to purchase another holiday at the current brochure/website selling price from us, or

-(c) to accept a full refund of all monies paid You must tell us the option you wish to accept within 7 days of the offer being made, otherwise we will assume you have chosen to accept the alternative holiday offered.
-Whichever option you choose, a confirmation invoice will be sent as soon as possible and, if you do not wish to proceed, we will refund all monies without delay.
+(c) to accept a full refund of all monies paid.
+You must tell us the option you wish to accept within 7 days of the offer being made, otherwise we will assume you have chosen to accept the alternative holiday offered.
+Whichever option you choose, a Confirmation Invoice will be sent as soon as possible and, if you do not wish to proceed, we will refund all monies paid without delay.

 3 HOLIDAY PRICE, CONDITIONS AND PAYMENT

 The prices and conditions apply to our Preview Edition brochure/website which is valid from 1 December 20143 and will be superseded by any subsequent brochure/website edition.
 Prices are correct at the time of going to press but may vary and our current selling prices will be advised at the point of enquiry on telephone bookings and confirmed on our Confirmation Invoice.
 The prices quoted in this brochure/website are based on the rates of exchange and other costs prevailing on exchange rates as shown in the Financial Times Guide to World Currencies on 3rd November 2013: €1.18.
 All price promises in this Preview Edition brochure/website relate to brochure-priced holidays only and not to any non-brochured/late availability discounted holidays.